minthemiddle/guide-gdpr-compliance-ai-solution-llms/presidio_llm_tutorial.md

 ## Deep Dive: Understanding the Implementation

-Let's take a closer look at the implementation in `main.py`, breaking down each step and explaining its purpose and technical details.
+Let's take a closer look at the implementation in `main.py` (Link to the full code), breaking down each step and explaining its purpose and technical details.

 ### 1. Setting Up the Environment